Episode Title:Niacinamide in K-Beauty Ep-55

 There are concerns within the industry about these changes potentially hurting the image of the K-Beauty industry abroad, mainly for two reasons:

 A form of Vitamin B3, niacinamide is a skincare ingredient that’s a tried and true staple of many dermatological solutions.

 It is perhaps best known for effectively brightening dull skin.
 But it has many other benefits that make it a staple in homemade skin clinics as well.
 These include:

 Niacinamide is a jack of all trades, working for a wide variety of skin types, ages and skin concerns.
 Be prepared to fall in love if you have:

-Acne – because it’s non-irritating and anti-inflammatory and helps to regulate sebum, niacinamide is perfect for people battling oily skin and acne.
+Because niacinamide is non-irritating and anti-inflammatory it is perfect for acne.
+In addition, it helps to regulate sebum, which means that niacinamide is also perfect for people battling oily skin.

 Niacinamide has been popping up in practically everything lately, which is making it easier than ever to get your hands.
 But, this also means it has never been easier to overdo it.